BogusForlorn/FYP/README.md

 # PenAI
 The heuristic penetration testing tool that integrates an LLM into the workflow by interfacing an LLM to invoke commands and adjusting according.
 You will need an OpenAI API key to run this tool. _if you don't have one, reach out to Borgor.
-He paid 5 USD for the API._
+He paid 5 USD for the API._ Kindly ensure your system has at least 4 physical cores allocated to it and at least 6 gb of ram (subprocesses of ZAProxy takes a lot of resources esp if you're running the vuln web server on the same machine)

 I haven't gotten around to making the script to setup.
 Just do the following to setup: